 GeoPDFs

-Mapit GIS Professional can import GeoPDF files - PDF documents that contain embedded geospatial metadata - and display them as map overlays.
-GeoPDFs are commonly produced by government mapping agencies, land management organizations, and GIS software.
+Mapit GIS Professional can import GeoPDF files — PDF documents that contain embedded geospatial metadata — and display them as map overlays.
+GeoPDFs are commonly produced by government mapping agencies, land management organisations, and GIS software.

 What is a GeoPDF?